SpeedyPHP/Sprockets/README.md

 }
 ```

 This is all there is to it.
-We can now perform @//= flag "something"@ in our source files and the
+We can now perform `//= flag "something"` in our source files and the
 exec-method is called.
 In the event that we want to replace the sprocket command (//= ...) with a
 return value from the exec method (formatter, maybe..), the return value needs to be a string.